-PARIS (AP) -- French officials and protesting workers at a Goodyear tire plant in the northern French town of Amiens that's been looking to close reached an agreement on Wednesday that ends a year of standoff.
+PARIS (AP) -- French officials and protesting workers at a Goodyear tire plant in Amiens have ended their years-long standoff with an agreement.

 The accord, reached Wednesday, came after 10 days of negotiations between the government, the company and unions.
 The office of Prime Minister Jean-Marc Ayrault said the "end of conflict protocol" puts an end to the occupation of the factory by workers demanding new negotiations over severance packages.